code-dot-org/code-dot-org/SETUP.md

     1. `brew install git-lfs`
     1. From your homedir, run: `git lfs install`
        - This adds a `[filter "lfs"]` section to your `~/.gitconfig`.
        - Note: the install command must be run while you are **outside** a git repo directory.
-If you run it from inside a git repo, it will instead attempt to install git hooks in that repo.
+If you run it from inside a git repo, it'll instead attempt to install git hooks in that repo.

-1. Install [Redis](https://redis.io/) via `brew install redis`
+2. Install [Redis](https://redis.io/) via `brew install redis`

-1. Install [MySql 5.7](https://dev.mysql.com/doc/refman/5.7/en/) via `brew install mysql@5.7`
+3. Install [MySql 5.7](https://dev.mysql.com/doc/refman/5.7/en/) via `brew install mysql@5.7`
    1. Set up your local MySQL server
       1. Force link 5.7 version via `brew link mysql@5.7 --force`
       2. Start mysql with `brew services start mysql@5.7`, which uses [Homebrew services](https://github.com/Homebrew/homebrew-services) to manage things for you.